syncfusion-content/extension-docs/Extension/NETMAUI-Extension/Visual-Studio/download-and-installation.md

 4. Click the **Modify** button.

 5. Launch Visual Studio after the installation is complete.
-You can utilize the Syncfusion<sup>®</sup> extensions under the **Extensions** menu in Visual Studio
+You can now access the Syncfusion<sup>®</sup> .NET MAUI add-ins under the **Extensions** menu in Visual Studio.

      ![SyncfusionMenu](images/MenuExtensions.png)